jsolly/awesome-django-blog/config/configure_django_new.md

 $ nano ~/blogthedata/.env
 # copy over parameters from blogthedata/sample.env and set them as needed
 $ sudo ufw allow 8000 # We will turn this off later.
 It's just for testing.
+$ python3 manage.py check # Check for any issues
 $ python3 ~/blogthedata/django_project/manage.py runserver 0.0.0.0:8000
 # in a browser navigate to <ip_address>:8000
 # App should be loading